-16 Two exceptions include: (i) a requirement to protect the confidentiality of system backups (derived from CP-9) from the contingency planning family; and (ii) a requirement to implement system security engineering principles (derived from SA-8) from the system and services acquisition family.
-For convenience, these requirements are included with the CUI media protection and system and communications protection requirements families, respectively.
+&lt;sup>16 Three exceptions include: (i) a requirement to protect the confidentiality of system backups (derived from CP-9) from the contingency planning family; (ii) a requirement to develop and implement a system security plan (derived from PL-2) from the planning family; and (iii) a requirement to implement system security engineering principles (derived from SA-8) from the system and services acquisition family.
+For convenience, these requirements are included with the CUI media protection, security assessment, and system and communications protection requirements families, respectively.